 If you are passing out fliers, selling door-to-door merchandise, or operating a mobile food truck in the City, you will need to obtain a Special Business License.
 The following sections detail the types of Special Business Licenses that we offer, including links to our online applications.
 You can apply for a Special Business License online or you can visit the Clerk's Office and fill one out manually.

 The City Clerk’s office is located on the 4th floor of the Puyallup City Hall Building, 333 South Meridian, Puyallup.

-The application fee is $37.50 per parking lot and the permit is valid throughout the duration of the fall Washington State Fair.
+The application fee is $37.50 per parking lot and the permit is valid for both the Spring and Fall Washington State Fair.
 Application fees are payable by personal check, a debit/credit card, or exact change cash.